 Happy Heart Health Month!
-Knowing the ways to keep our hearts healthy is extremely important in combating all the health issues associated with bad heart-health maintenance, such as high blood pressure, diabetes, stroke and heart disease.
+Knowing the ways to keep our hearts healthy is extremely important in combating all sorts of problems, such as high blood pressure, diabetes, stroke and heart disease.

 Many foods are considered to be heart-healthy, including salmon, almonds, flaxseed oil, broccoli, asparagus and more.
 You may be well aware of the benefits of eating these kinds of lean protein and vegetables, but what about when you are hankering for some after-dinner dessert?

 There’s no reason to fight off the urge for something sweet every time you get the desire.
 Many heart healthy foods can also be used in desserts.

 Here’s a list of 5 heart healthy desserts to satisfy your sweet tooth and ensure you’re still eating what’s best for your heart.

 Besides being delightfully citrusy and leaving a titillating combination of tangy and sweet on your tongue, oranges contain important carotenoids such as beta- and alpha-carotene, which enhance the immune system and reduce certain health risks.
 They also have flavonoids, which help the body respond better to viruses, allergens and carcinogens and reduce cardiovascular disease risk, as well as vitamin C, potassium, folate and fiber.